drogue-iot/drogue-device/README.md

 Drogue device is an open source async, no-alloc framework for embedded devices, based on [embassy](https://github.com/embassy-rs/embassy).

 * Built using [rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
-* Actor-based programming for writing safe and composable applications.
+* Actor-based programming model for writing safe and composable applications.
 * Offers built-in drivers for internet connectivity, such as WiFi and LoRaWAN.
 * All software is licensed under the Apache 2.0 open source license.